zcnichols/zcnichols/README.md

 ### Data Analyst learning something new everyday!

 I'm proficient in MySQL, Tableau, R, and Excel.

-Here are some data points:
+Here are some data points about me:

 - 🔭 I’m currently working on Python Bootcamp.
 - 🌱 I’m currently learning Javascript 5.